dimanech/atom-fellowship/README.md

-# Fellowship
+# Atom Fellowship

 Atom plugin for opening related files in split view and easily navigate around all fellows.

->>> ‘I will take the Ring,’ he said, ‘though I do not know the way.’
+> ‘I will take the Ring,’ he said, ‘though I do not know the way.’
 J.R.R Tolkien

 ## Install